prathamesh1010/report_generator/README.markdown

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

 ## Contact
-For questions or feedback, please contact [Your Name/Email] or open an issue on the repository.
+For questions or feedback, please contact pprathames1010@gmail.com or open an issue on the repository.

 ---
-*Generated on May 21, 2025*